 | Unlike some indicas, Blue Cheese weed is pretty average in height, with stems that usually spread out and stretch far and wide.

 The Blue Cheese strain has a fairly short flowering period, at only 8-9 weeks, with outdoor harvest falling around the end of September – sooner than typical harvests which are usually around October.

 The short flowering period can be a plus, meaning more harvest seasons per year (if you choose to cultivate indoors).
 Whether deciding to grow indoors or outdoors, the yield amount from either environment does not differ so drastically, which is good news for those who maybe don’t live in the right region for growing Blue Cheese weed outside.

 Indoor crops grow well using hydroponics and also soil growth techniques, so there is quite some freedom for those cultivating this crop.
 Indoor yields are typically around 18 ounces per square meter, with outdoor yields only becoming slightly greater at 19 ounces per plant.

 Related article: Growing Cannabis: 10 Things Not to Forget

-Quintessential for managing chronic stress levels, lack of appetite, chronic pain and insomnia, Blue Cheese weed has medicinal effects that are typically quite characteristic of many indica strains, except this strain maybe does not cause an immediate onset of a desire for sleep, rather this part of the high gradually occurs.
+One of the quintessential strains for managing chronic stress levels, lack of appetite, chronic pain and insomnia, Blue Cheese weed has medicinal effects that are typically characteristic of indica strains.
+However, this strain usually does not cause an immediate onset of a desire for sleep, but rather comes on mildly as the high progresses.